ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/join.md

 If you need a `JOIN` for joining with dimension tables (these are relatively small tables that contain dimension properties, such as names for advertising campaigns), a `JOIN` might not be very convenient due to the fact that the right table is re-accessed for every query.
 For such cases, there is an “external dictionaries” feature that you should use instead of `JOIN`.
 For more information, see the [External dictionaries](../../dictionaries/external-dictionaries/external-dicts.md) section.

-**Memory Limitations**
+### Memory Limitations

-ClickHouse uses the [hash join](https://en.wikipedia.org/wiki/Hash_join) algorithm.
-ClickHouse takes the `<right_subquery>` and creates a hash table for it in RAM.
+By default, ClickHouse uses the [hash join](https://en.wikipedia.org/wiki/Hash_join) algorithm.
+ClickHouse takes the `<right_table>` and creates a hash table for it in RAM.
+After some threshold of memory consumption, ClickHouse falls back to merge join algorithm.

 If you need to restrict join operation memory consumption use the following settings:

 -   [max\_rows\_in\_join](../../../operations/settings/query-complexity.md#settings-max_rows_in_join) — Limits number of rows in the hash table.
 -   [max\_bytes\_in\_join](../../../operations/settings/query-complexity.md#settings-max_bytes_in_join) — Limits size of the hash table.